 Master artisan Brij Ballabh Udaiwal and his father Madholal Ji from Sanganer, Rajasthan.

-A distinguished master dyer and hand block printing artisan from Sanganer, Jaipur, and a Presidential Awardee with over four decades of experience in traditional textile production.
-He belongs to the Chhipa community, historically known for their mastery of block printing and dyeing, and represents a lineage of hereditary craft knowledge.
+A Presidential Awardee with over four decades of experience in traditional textile production, Brij Ballabh Udaiwal, belongs to the Chhipa community, historically known for their mastery of block printing & dyeing, and represents a lineage of craft knowledge.

-We invite you to actively participate in the conservation and regeneration of these heritage crafts, and artisan communities.
-Join us to become a “RangRakha”—a true guardian of colors and tradition.
+We invite you to actively participate in the conservation of these heritage crafts and artisan communities.
+Join us to become a RangRakha, a true guardian of colors and tradition.
 Let’s cultivate a society that is sensitive to the social, historical, and environmental dimensions of craft, culture, and ecology, promoting conscious consumption together.

 Back to Top